Engineering-Technology Education (ETE)

 Activities Include: Engineering Notebook, Simple Machines and Mechanisms, Basic Electricity, Circuits, Energy and Solar-Hydrogen Vehicle, Thermal Dynamic Testing, Structural Property Analysis of Beams and Trusses, Precision Measurement, Materials Science and Destructive Testing, VEX Automation, Robotics and Programming, Statistics, Kinematics-Ballistics Device, Technical Reports and Power Points.

-*Computer Integrated Manufacturing (CIM) #5534 2 semesters, 2 credits Grades: 11, 12
+Computer Integrated Manufacturing (CIM) #5534 2 semesters, 2 credits

-Prerequisite:Principles of Engineering (POE) 3 Dual Credits
+Prerequisite: Principles of Engineering (POE)

 Activities Include: CAD Drawings, CNC Mill, Lathe and Router Projects, Laser Engraving, Robotic Work Cell Programming and Automation, Manufacturing Cell Design and Simulations, and Precision Measurement.

-Engineering Design and Development (EDD) #5698 2 semesters, 2 credits Grade: 12
+Engineering Design and Development (EDD) #5698 2 semesters, 2 credits

 Prerequisite: Completion of IED, POE and one of the following: CIM or CEA or DE.

 EDD is the PLTW Capstone course where students are engaged in a year-long Project Based Learning (PBL) activity.
 Students will make up teams, research an open-ended problem, and then design and construct a solution following the Engineering Design Process.
 Team members will submit progress reports and a final research paper.
-The team members will defend their project solution with a multimedia presentation before an engineering review panel.
+The team members will defend their project solution with a multimedia presentation before and engineering review panel.

 Activities Include: Project Research, Timelines, Brainstorming, Development and Optimization, CAD Drawings, Data and Documentation, Testing, Evaluation and Engineering Presentations.

-Robotics and Automation Pathway: Course Descriptions
+Robotics and Automated Manufacturing Pathway: Course Descriptions,

-Principles of Industry 4.0 Smart Manufacturing #7220 2 semesters, 2 credit Grades: 9, 10, 11
+Principles of Industry 4.0 & Digital Manufacturing #7220 2 semesters, 2 credit

 Prerequisite: Recommended Algebra 1 or minimum 3.0 GPA